 |YEAR||LIABILITIES (Accrued Occupancy Costs)||ASSETS (Property, Plant & Equipment)|

-How will the changes impact profit?
+How did the changes impact profit?

 What are the exemptions?